apache/tvm/docs/dev/codebase_walkthrough.rst

 When a user invokes graph compilation by ``relay.build(...)`` (or ``nnvm.compiler.build(...)`` for the older API), the following sequence of actions happens for each node in the graph:

 - Look up an operator implementation by querying the operator registry
-- Generate a compute expression and a schdule for the operator
+- Generate a compute expression and a schedule for the operator
 - Compile the operator into object code

 One of the interesting aspects of TVM codebase is that interop between C++ and Python is not unidirectional.
 Typically, all code that do heavy liftings are implemented in C++, and Python bindings are provided for user interface.
 This is also true in TVM, but in TVM codebase, C++ code also call into functions defined in a Python module.
 For example, the convolution operator is implemented in Python, and its implementation is invoked from C++ code in Relay.